Welcome to the South Western Circle

 It’s a story that begins with its opening in 1848 as a ‘roadside station’, supposedly just a stop on the way to a planned for major city terminus that was never realised, through years of resultant chaotic growth which brought it repeated public ridicule, and finally to its ‘Great Transformation’ into the much loved station that we know today.

 Please note: The free to view exhibition that opened on the main concourse of Waterloo station at 12.00hrs on Tuesday 11 July (the station opened on Tuesday 11 July 1848) has now closed (slightly earlier than planned).
-It will however return as a permanent fixture in the station later this year.
+It will however return as a permanent fixture in the station this summer.
 In the mean time it can be viewed on the Network Rail website here

 LSWR Crest